Whole Exome Sequencing

 For certain patients the combination of symptoms does not allow the clinician to pinpoint a potential diagnosis.
 In such challenging cases, often a stepwise diagnostic strategy is chosen, which makes the testing complex, time consuming, costly and often not even conclusive.
 Furthermore, a delayed diagnosis may have a significant impact on the patient’s treatment and quality of life.

-For these cases, the use of broad, whole exome sequencing (WES) has advantages over initially more targeted genetic testing.
+For these cases, the use of WES has advantages over initially more targeted genetic testing.
 Whereas such targeted genetic testing focuses on a single gene or on a limited set of predetermined genes, WES testing examines all the protein coding regions in the genome (exons) simultaneously.
 It is estimated that most of the disease-causing mutations (about 85%) are located within the exons.
-This lack of bias allows to also identify disease causing mutations in unexpected genes that would be missed by targeted approaches.
+This lack of bias allows to also identify disease causing variants in genes that would be missed by targeted approaches.

-CentoXome®, CENTOGENE’s whole exome sequencing service, offers an accurate and cost-effective one-step solution, with high diagnostic rates.
+CentoXome®, CENTOGENE’s whole exome sequencing service, offers an accurate and cost-effective one-step solution, with high diagnostic yield.

 Why Choose CentoXome®?